-- I. The safety of pupils, employees and visitors shall be the responsibility of the authorized person in charge of each site owned or operated by the School Board.
-The supervisor of each site or facility shall cause to be established a safety committee which shall be responsible for the promotion of a safety education and accident prevention program for that site. - II.
+I. The safety of pupils, employees and visitors shall be the responsibility of the authorized person in charge of each site owned or operated by the School Board.
+The supervisor of each site or facility shall cause to be established a safety committee which shall be responsible for the promotion of a safety education and accident prevention program for that site.

+- II.
 Schools shall cooperate with the police, sheriff's department, fire department and other agencies promoting safety education. - III.
 To assist in carrying out the responsibilities for safety, each principal shall appoint a member of the staff as school safety coordinator. - IV.
-No person shall bring on any School Board premises or have in his/her possession or in his/her vehicle on School Board property, any firearm, weapon or destructive device unless such weapon is required as part of his/her regular job responsibilities. - V. Nonmedical School District personnel shall not perform invasive medical services that require special medical knowledge, nursing judgment and nursing assessment including, but not limited to, sterile catheterization, nasogastric tube feedings, cleaning and maintaining a tracheotomy and deep suctioning of a tracheotomy.
+No person shall bring on any School Board premises or have in his/her possession or in his/her vehicle on School Board property, any firearm, weapon or destructive device unless such weapon is required as part of his/her regular job responsibilities. - V. School Environmental Safety Incident Reporting.
+The Superintendent shall develop and implement procedures for timely and accurate reporting of incidents related to school safety and discipline and shall provide training to appropriate personnel in accordance with law and State Board of Education rules.
+The District will utilize Florida's School Environmental Safety and Discipline Data to report the 26 incidents of crime, violence, and disruptive behaviors that occur on school grounds, on school transportation, and at off-campus, school sponsored events to the Department of Education. - VI.
+Nonmedical School District personnel shall not perform invasive medical services that require special medical knowledge, nursing judgment and nursing assessment including, but not limited to, sterile catheterization, nasogastric tube feedings, cleaning and maintaining a tracheotomy and deep suctioning of a tracheotomy.
 Nonmedical assistive personnel can perform health related services upon successful completion of child-specific training by a registered nurse, a licensed practical nurse, a physician or a physician assistant.
 These procedures, which include but are not limited to clean intermittent catheterization, gastrostomy tube feedings, monitoring blood glucose and administering emergency injectable medications, must be monitored by a nurse.
-A registered nurse, licensed practical nurse, physician or physician assistant shall determine if nonmedical School District personnel shall be allowed to perform any other invasive medical services not listed above. - VI.
+A registered nurse, licensed practical nurse, physician or physician assistant shall determine if nonmedical School District personnel shall be allowed to perform any other invasive medical services not listed above.

+VII.
 A child under the age of sixteen (16) shall wear appropriate headgear as required by law for any equine activity on a public school site.
-Students shall wear appropriate headgear when participating in an off campus, school sponsored equine activity as required by law. - VII.
-The Superintendent shall develop and present to the Board for approval appropriate emergency management and emergency preparedness plans.
+Students shall wear appropriate headgear when participating in an off campus, school sponsored equine activity as required by law.

+- VIII.
+The Superintendent shall develop and present to the Board for approval appropriate emergency management and emergency preparedness plans. - IX.
-VIII.
 The District shall annually conduct a self-assessment of safety and security practices.
 Based upon this self-assessment and other concerns, if applicable, the Superintendent shall present appropriate recommendations to the School Board for increasing safety and security and the School Board shall take such actions as it deems necessary and appropriate to address safety and security in the District or at individual sites.